roblevay/MDP080/4_Functions.md

 ORDER BY SellStartYear;
 ```

+Run the query and review the results.

+Note that the `DATENAME` function returns a different value depending on the `datepart` parameter that is passed to it.
+In this example, `mm` returns the month name, and `dw` returns the weekday name.

+Note also that the `DATEDIFF` function returns the specified time interval between a start date and an end date.
+In this case the interval is measured in years (`yy`), and the end date is determined by the `GETDATE` function, which when used with no parameters returns the current date and time.

+Replace the existing query with the following code:

 ```sql
 SELECT CONCAT(FirstName + ' ', LastName) AS FullName
 FROM SalesLT.Customer;
 ```

+Run the query and note that it returns the concatenated first and last name for each customer.

+Replace the query with the following code to explore some more functions that manipulate string-based values:

 ```sql
 SELECT UPPER(Name) AS ProductName,